sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/powershell/error-handling.md

 }
 ```

-Using the catch block will handle the error and the script execution will continue.
-If you wish to stop the scripts execution, include an `Exit` in the catch block.
+The `catch` block will handle the error, and the script execution will continue.
+If you want to stop the scripts execution, include an `Exit` in the `catch` block:

-In the following code, the `Get-AccessProfiles` cmdlet will never be called.
+This code ensures that the `Get-AccessProfiles` cmdlet will never be called:

 ```powershell
 # Catch any non 2xx response and log the status code and error message.
 Stop the script with the Exit keyword.